Command Line Usage

 KAS_BUILD_DIR (C, K)

-The path build directory, ${KAS_WORK_DIR}/build is the default.
+The path of the build directory, ${KAS_WORK_DIR}/build is the default.
+The parent directory must exist if set. kas adds a CACHEDIR.TAG.

 KAS_REPO_REF_DIR (C, K)

 The path to the repository reference directory.
 Repositories in this directory are used as references when cloning.
 In order for kas to find those repositories, they have to be named in a specific way.
-The repo URLs are translated like this: “https://github.com/siemens/meta-iot2000.git” resolves to the name “github.com.siemens.meta-iot2000.git”.
+The repo URLs are translated like this: https://github.com/siemens/meta-iot2000.git resolves to the name github.com.siemens.meta-iot2000.git.
 Repositories that are not found will be cloned below this directory.
 Multiple instances of kas can simultaneously work on the same directory, as long as the underlying filesystem is POSIX compatible.
+This directory must exist if set.

 KAS_DISTRO KAS_MACHINE KAS_TARGET KAS_TASK (C, K)